tlswg/tls-key-update/draft-tschofenig-tls-extended-key-update.md

 to retry.
 Initiator MUST NOT retry within this interval and SHOULD retry after it lapsed.
 Note that responder MAY apply an overall rate limit to extended key update that would not be specific to given TLS session.
-If initiator cannot proceed without immediate Extended Key Update it should terminate the connection with TLS alert "extended_key_update_required" (alert number TBD).
+If initiator cannot proceed without immediate Extended Key Update it MUST terminate the connection with TLS alert "extended_key_update_required" (alert number TBD).

 2. `rejected`: request was declined permanently.
-Initiator MUST NOT retry and if it cannot proceed without Extended Key Update it should terminate the connection with alert "extended_key_update_required" (alert number TBD).
+Initiator MUST NOT retry and if it cannot proceed without Extended Key Update it MUST terminate the connection with alert "extended_key_update_required" (alert number TBD).

 3. `clashed`: request was declined because responder already initiated its own